e99h2121/gitbook-languagelearning/language-proficiency-tests.md

 ### TOEIC

 My stances toward TOEIC, and kind of certification.
+I'm not getting higher score, so if the purpose is to get the highest score, and if you just want to focus on, this article is not the right place.

 ### HSK